haythem03/Nextflow_RNASeq/README.md

 ### 2. Prepare Input Data
 Create a `data` directory in the root of the project and place your input files as follows:
-- `data/chrX.fa`: Reference genome in FASTA format.
+- `data/chrX.fa`: Reference genome in FASTA format
 - `data/chrX.gtf`: Reference gene annotation in GTF format.